-Klung Wilhelmy Science Award in Physics 2023
+Klung Wilhelmy Science Award for Chemistry 2024

 -